-Up from underneath comes a blue-black swell, a whale rising in a long arc.
-Kay waits, hovering in the difference between herself and the creature.
+Up from underneath came a blue-black swell, rising in a long arc.
+Kay waited, hovering in the difference between herself and the whale.

 What is the difference between ourselves and other humans?
 Between human and animal?
 Where does that difference persist in our minds?
-These are the questions Marina Endicott explores in this sweeping, intoxicating novel set on the Morning Light, a barque from Nova Scotia sailing the South Pacific in 1912.
-Thea and Kay are half-sisters, separated in age by more than a decade.
-After the death of their stern father, head of a residential school in western Canada, the elder sister, Thea, returns east for her long-awaited marriage to a ship’s captain.
-She cannot abandon her younger sister, so Kay also embarks on a life-changing voyage around the world.
+These are the questions this sweeping, intoxicating novel explores in a voyage on the Morning Light, a barque from Nova Scotia sailing the trade winds to the South Pacific in 1911.
+After the death of their stern father, head of a residential school in western Canada, Thea returns east for her long-awaited marriage to a ship’s captain.
+She cannot abandon her much-younger half-sister, so young Kay also embarks on a life-changing voyage around the world.

-At the heart of The Difference is one crystallizing moment in Micronesia: Thea forms a bond with a young boy from one of the islands, and takes him as her own.
-The repercussions of this act reverberate through the novel—forcing Kay to examine her own assumptions about what is forgivable, and what is right.
-Taking inspiration from the true story of a small boy who was brought on board a Canadian sailing ship in the South Seas, Marina Endicott shows us a vanished world in all its wildness and wonder, and its darkness, prejudice, and difficulty too.
-She also brilliantly illuminates our own times through Kay’s preoccupation with the idea of “difference”—between people, classes, continents, cultures, customs, and species.
+At the heart of The Difference lies a crystallizing event in Micronesia, where Thea takes a young boy from one of the islands as her own.
+The repercussions of this act reverberate through the novel—forcing Kay to examine her own assumptions about what is good and what, even with the best of benevolent intentions, is unforgivably wrong.
+Drawing inspiration from the true story of a Nova Scotia captain’s wife who purchased a child at the turn of the century, The Difference shows us a vanished world in all its wildness and wonder, and its darkness, prejudice, and difficulty too.
+She brilliantly illuminates our own times, through Kay’s preoccupation with the idea of “difference”—between people, classes, continents, cultures, customs, and species.

 A breathtaking tour-de-force by one of our most celebrated authors, a writer with the astonishing ability to bring a past world to vivid life while revealing the moral complexity of our own.